Standards Program Comment Form

 10 November 2021

-🔥 Update on November 23, 2021: The Project Management Institute confirmed that it will correct the error covered by this article.
+🔥 Update on November 23, 2021: Project Management Institute staff confirmed that the error covered by this article will be corrected.
 See the end of this article for details.

 A Guide to the Project Management Body of Knowledge (PMBOK® Guide) is the Project Management Institute’s flagship publication and is a fundamental resource for effective project management in any industry.
 The book is the global, gold standard for project management.